hashicorp/terraform-provider-aws/website/docs/r/elasticache_cluster.html.markdown

 brief downtime as the server reboots.
 See the AWS Docs on [Modifying an ElastiCache Cache Cluster][2] for more information.

+~> **Note:** when creating an ElastiCache Cache Cluster, you must either provide a `replication_group_id` to an existing ElastiCache Replication Group or all of the `engine`, `port`, `node_type`, and `num_cache_nodes` arguments.
+When providing a replication_group_id, the new Cache Cluster inherits all of the properties of the Replication Group; no other options may be specified in your resource config.

 ## Example Usage

 ```hcl